Ferenc Németh (basketball)

 Ferenc Németh (born c.
 1919), also commonly known as François Németh, was a Hungarian-French professional basketball player.
 He played at the center position.
 He was named one of FIBA's 50 Greatest Players in 1991.

 Professional career

 During his club playing career, Németh won 4 French League championships, in the years 1948, 1949, 1950, and 1951.
 He also led the French League in scoring, in 1950 and 1951.

+He was the first player to score more than 50 points in a top-tier level French basketball league game, as he scored 55 points, on 11 February 1951, in a game against Hirondelles de Coutures, in an 82–55 win.

+Németh moved to the Argentine League in 1951.
+After playing there for two years, he gained Argentine citizenship, in 1953.

 National team career

-Németh helped lead the senior Hungarian national team, to a bronze medal at the EuroBasket 1946, earning MVP honours in the process.
+Németh helped lead the senior men's Hungarian national team, to a bronze medal at the 1946 FIBA EuroBasket, earning MVP honours in the process.
 Németh averaged 11.8 points per game in the tournament.
-He also played at the EuroBasket 1947, where he averaged 9.3 points per game.
+He also played at the 1947 FIBA EuroBasket, where he averaged 9.3 points per game.